Dogwalker-kryt/Linux-Drive-Manager/README.md

 ```sh
 make
 ```
+After this move the Binary into the path/bin/bin folder

 ##### For the GUI version:

 ``` cd ``` into the ```DriveMgr_GUI``` folder, them run or the Rust version (if you have rust compiler):